nickjameswebb/mac-setup/README.md

 # mac-setup
-Script(s) for setting up a new Mac how I like it
+Script(s) for setting up a new Mac with the basics

 ## Usage
 ```